brando90/brandomiranda/home.md

 Consequently, I decided to pursue a Ph.D in AI and machine learning.
 I currently work on meta-learning and machine learning (ML) for Theorem Proving (TP) at Stanford University.

+# Bio #

+Brando Miranda is a current Ph.D.
+Student at Stanford University under the supervision of Professor Sanmi Koyejo in the department of Computer Science.
+Previously he has been a graduate student at University of Illinois Urbana-Champaign, Research Assistant at MIT's Center for Brain Minds and Machines (CBMM), and graduate student at the Massachusetts Institute of Technology (MIT).
+Miranda's research interests lie in the field of meta-learning, foundation models for theorem proving, and human & brain inspired Artificial Intelligence (AI).
+Miranda completed his Master of Engineering in Electrical Engineering and Computer Science under the supervision of Professor Tomaso Poggio -- where he did research on Deep Learning Theory.
+Miranda has been the recipient of several awards, including Most Cited Paper Certificate awarded by International Journal of Automation & Computing (IJAC), Honorable Mention, Ford Foundation Fellowship (2020, 2019), Computer Science Excellence Saburo Muroga Endowed Fellow, Stanford School of Engineering fellowship, and is currently an EDGE Scholar at Stanford University.

 ![me](/images/me.png){:class="img-responsive"}